InspectorButters/predictText/README.md

 # predictText Application
-The predictText application prompts a user to type a word or phrase and then predicts (1) the next word and (if necessary, 2) autocompletion of incomplete words https://herget.shinyapps.io/textprediction/ ; a brief presentation of the application is available at http://rpubs.com/rbherget/277680 .
+The predictText application prompts a user to type a word or phrase and then predicts (1) the next word and (if necessary, 2) autocompletion of incomplete words.
+The app is hosted at https://herget.shinyapps.io/textprediction/ ; a brief presentation of the application is available at http://rpubs.com/rbherget/277680 .

 The following paragraphs discuss the application development process, including data characteristics, corpus creation and model selection.